CNA’s 2019 Ontario pre-budget submission [PDF, 270.9 KB] contained key recommendations for improving health and health care in Ontario.

 Party leaders answer our questions on video

 In advance of National Nursing Week 2018, CNA and the Nurse Practitioners’ Association of Ontario (NPAO) sent three questions to the leaders of the four main provincial parties.
-CNA and NPAO are pleased to share their video responses (available in English only) before the June 7 election.
+CNA and NPAO are pleased to share their video responses (available in English only).

 Written responses to our party platform questionnaire

 Before election day, make sure you read the responses to CNA’s platform recommendations in our 2018 Party Platform Questionnaire [PDF, 88.9 KB], which was sent to the parties.